nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 and in principle of any length.
 We will try to arrange a program based on your input.

 Here are some examples of possible contributions:
-- Discussion topics
+- Discussion topics (about software, the research software community, or anything related to RSEs)
 - Demonstrations (tools you like, software you wrote)
 - Quick workshops or reprohacks (only 3 hours in a day)
 - Talks
 - Workshops and lessons: teach us something new
 - Can also be something unfinished and almost working where you would like to get feedback on

 ## How to contribute ideas

+- Come to the meeting and pitch your discussion idea, talk or workshop.
-- You can submit a short abstract as a [GitHub issue](https://github.com/nordic-rse/nordic-rse.github.io/issues/new).
+- Get support and feedback on your idea before the event by submitting it to as a [GitHub issue](https://github.com/nordic-rse/nordic-rse.github.io/issues/new).
   <!-- - You can also email us at ...
 Note that your name and abstract will be published.
   What is our email?
   -->
-- But you can also pitch an idea at the event but the earlier we know the easier scheduling for us
-- There is no formal review process but we provide support giving feedback on issues.
 - Contributions should not violate [Code of Conduct](/events/2021-online-unconference/code_of_conduct)

 ## Tentative format

 - Day 1
-  - 13:00 : Pitch topics + Unconference session
+  - 13:00 : Pitch topics
+  - 13:10 : Unconference session
   - 14:20 : Break and free discussion
   - 14:40 : Unconference session
   - 16:00 : Social time
   - 18:00 : Close

 - Day 2
-  - 13:00 : Pitch topics + Unconference session
+  - 13:00 : Pitch topics
+  - 13:10 : Unconference session
   - 14:20 : Break and free discussion
   - 14:40 : Unconference session
   - 16:00 : Social time